svenwal/ticket-system-example-backend/README.md

 ## Limitations

-Well - it is extremely limited and just has been built as show case...
+* Well - it is extremely limited and just has been built as show case...
-The file for the ticket storage must be writable by the user running the PHP code
+* The file for the ticket storage must be writable by the user running the PHP code
+* No security at all - during PoC it has been deployed behind a Kong gateway for access control

 ## Ideas